 Stromness Museum is open from 1100 to 1530, Monday to Saturday between November and March.
 In the summer the Museum is open between 1000 to 1700, 7 days a week.
 There is a small entry fee.

-Scapa Flow Visitor Centre and Museum
+Scapa Flow Museum

-Whilst other Orkney Museums deal with ancient artefacts, the Scapa Flow Visitor Centre and Museum covers much more recent history.
+Whilst other Orkney Museums deal with ancient artefacts, the Scapa Flow Museum covers much more recent history.
 Orkney, and in particular, Scapa Flow, was the Royal Navy’s main anchorage in both world Wars and the museum is housed in an oil pumping station of the former naval base at Lyness on Hoy.
 The ferry to Lyness from Houton arrives close by, so despite its island location the museum is quite easy to reach!